wp-plugins/meta-box-locationpicker/readme.txt

 This Meta Box field will let you create a Meta Box field in the admin to let the user pick a specific point in an image.
 Useful when you need a specific point on a map.

+To use this plugin, you need to have the [Meta Box](https://wordpress.org/plugins/meta-box/ "Meta Box") plugin installed.

 Usage:

 When creating a new field, 3 Meta Box fields need to be added to the Meta Box.
 The following is an example of the usage: